The maximum sentencing powers of the Crown Court & Magistrates’ Court

 On this page you can read about the maximum sentencing powers available in the magistrates’ court, for summary and either-way offences, and in the Crown Court for ether-way and indictable offences.

 In summary, the magistrates’ court has limited sentencing powers.
-The highest sentence a magistrates’ court can pass for a single offence is 6 months; imprisonment.
+The highest sentence a magistrates’ court can pass for a single offence is 6 months; imprisonment, but please note that this will change on 18 November 2024 when the magistrates’ sentencing powers increase from 6 months to 12 months for a single either-way offence.
+This will only apply to magistrates’ court convictions on or after 18 November 2024.

 The Crown Court, by contrast, has far greater sentencing powers.
 The highest sentence a Crown Court can pass is a sentence of life imprisonment, but only for offences which carry a maximum sentence of life, such as murder, manslaughter, kidnapping, wounding/grievous bodily harm with intent, robbery, rape, human trafficking and a number of terrorism offences.